graphql/marketing/README.md

 # Marketing

-The GraphQL Foundation marketing committee is responsible for coordinating marketing activities in support of the [Foundation](https://foundation.graphql.org) and the [projects](https://github.com/graphql).
-We meet regularly, and welcome participation from Foundation and community members.
+The [GraphQL Foundation](https://graphq.org/foundation) Marketing Subcommittee, reconstituted in January 2023, plays a crucial role in orchestrating and executing marketing initiatives in support of the Foundation and its various projects.
+As part of the GraphQL Foundation Board's efforts, the Marketing Subcommittee collaborates with several other subcommittees, all dedicated to working on new and exciting projects planned for this year.
+Announcements about these programs and projects will be released throughout 2023.

-Our meeting agendas and minutes are open and available in [meetings/](./meetings/).
-We generally meet on the fourth Thursday of the month at 9a PT.
+The Marketing Subcommittee maintains transparency in its operations, making meeting agendas and minutes openly accessible in the meetings/ directory.
+Once our regular meetings are scheduled, this README will be updated with the dates and times along with adding them to the [Foundation's public calendar](https://calendar.google.com/calendar/u/0/embed?src=linuxfoundation.org_ik79t9uuj2p32i3r203dgv5mo8@group.calendar.google.com).

-To be added to the recurring invite, please contact [operations@graphql.org](mailto:operations@graphql.org).
+If you are interested in joining the GraphQL Foundation Marketing Subcommittee and would like to be included in the recurring meeting invitation, please reach out to operations@graphql.org.

 # Contributing to this repo